AAAAndyZhao/COMP5206-Review/Week10.md

 3. Understand and measure existing processes as a baseline
 4. Identify ways IS can be used for improvement
 5. Design and implement a prototype of the new processes

+- Business Process Reengineering(BPR)
+  - The fundamental rethinking and radical redesign of business processes to achieve dramatic improvements in critical, contemporary measures of performance, such as cost, quality, service, and speed.
+- Business Process Improvement (BPI)
+  - Less radical, less disruptive, more incremental than BPR.

+**Example:** Business Process Reengineering (BPR)

+- **The original process:**
+  - A sales representative called in with a request for financing.
+An operator in the central office wrote down the request.
+  - The request was then dispatched to credit department to check the customer’s credit status.
+  - The business practices department modified the standard loan covenant in response to the request.
+  - The pricing department determined the appropriate interest rate.
+  - The administration department turned all the information into a quote letter which was then delivered to the sales representative by FedEx.
+- **Problems with the original process**
+  - The entire process took 6 days on average (up to 2 weeks).
+Customers could be influenced by other computer vendor or simply called the deal off.
+  - When the sales representative called, no one could tell where the request was and when it could be done.
+- **Solution 1:**
+  - Install a control desk to answer the status of the request.
+  - The request was returned to the control desk after each step, logged the competition, and forwarded to the next step.
+    - Sophisticated queuing theory and linear programming used to balance workloads and staff.
+    - Performance standards were introduced for each department.
+- **Problems: Automating and improving the process**
+  - Process time got worse, even though each department achieved almost 100% compliance on its performance.
+  - The actual work only took 1.5 hours (90 minutes).
+  - The remaining time was wasted on handling the forms off from one department to the next.
+- **Solution 2: Reengineer the process**
+  - Replaced the specialists (credit checkers, pricers, etc.) with generalists (deal structurers) to process the entire request from beginning to end.
+  - Decision support systems were developed to guide deal structurers and provide rapid access to all key information.
+- **Results**
+  - Process time reduced by 90% (from 6 days to 4 hours).
+  - No increase in head count (even a small head count reduction).

+**BPR Challenges**:
+**What are the underlying costs for the implementation of the radical change?**

+- People need intensive training for their new skills and their styles (the ways in which they think and behave, their attitudes, what they believe is important about their work).

+**What are the implications of the radical change to the organization, especially the human issues?**

+- Organizations are communities of people and cannot be treated as machines.
+- People may resist the change and fear losing their jobs.
+- Inspirations and cultures may therefore be destroyed during reengineering.
+- Reengineering requires people to take more responsibilities and to learn and change constantly.
+These may contradict the majority people who seek for stability for their lives.

+**Even company provides intensive training, can people change their styles?**

+- People may feel uncomfortable to change the new styles.
+- They used to think the purpose of their work is to perform the same task over and over again.
+- The first concern now is creating value for the customer and taking responsibility for the performance of an entire process.

+**The Enabling Role of IT in BPR**:

+- IT (ERP) plays a crucial role in BPR and is an essential enabler
+  - IT is often misused to only computerize old tasks.
+- IT allows organizations to break conventional rules/assumptions of processes which may not be valid anymore.
+- IT should be used to implement the business processes, not to drive the processes.